M66B/FairEmail/FAQ.md

 Moreover, a theme is more than just a few colors.
 For example themes with a yellow accent color use a darker link color for enough contrast.

+Most people like the beige background for the light themes, but if you don't like it, it can be disabled in the display settings.

 The [Material You](https://material.io/blog/announcing-material-you) theme, a more dynamic theme based on the selected background image ("Monet"), which was introduced in Android 12 on Google Pixel devices,